jaNGOB/RetCalculatoR/README.md

 ```
 And thats it!

-Take a look at the examples located in the [notebook folder](https://github.com/jaNGOB/RetCalculatoR/tree/main/notebook).
+Take a look at the [example](https://github.com/jaNGOB/RetCalculatoR/blob/main/notebook/example.R) located in the notebook folder.